aarongustafson/aaron-gustafson.com/src/mentorship.md

 ## What can mentees expect?

 My mentorships last for a full year.
 Mentees have the option of talking to me for an hour a month, either all at once or in two 30-minute blocks.
-They are also invited to join my mentorship Slack group, where they can chat with me asynchronously or in real-time (depending on where they live), network and chat with other folks in their cohort (and my past mentees), and share their work.
+They are also invited to join my mentorship Discord server, where they can chat with me asynchronously or in real-time (depending on where they live), network and chat with other folks in their cohort (and my past mentees), and share their work.

 ## Can I nominate someone?